xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 - default = 2
 - positive integer.

+Note that by meaning the "maximum number of solvents", it is because *Solvent Predictor* has included a validation -> filtration process to make sure the predicated concentration of each solvent is paractical enough to be used by experimental researchers.

+For example, a prediction of 0.01% solvent A and 99.99% Solvent B can be regarded as redundant information and can be directly replaced by neat Solvent B.

+That means even if a user set **n** = 2 in this case, *Sovlent Predictor* will still return one solvent in the case above.

+This tolerance (we call it "tolerance of redundant solvent concentration") can be either specified by users in the "**red_tol**" argument, or default set as 1%.

 **target HSP**

 - contains three parameters in the order of delta_D, delta_P, delta_H